laghf/FUNNIEST.games/shsgames.github.io-master/README.md

 ---

 ## Deploy Your Own
-Fork this repository and host with GitHub Pages, Vercel, or Netlify.
+Fork this repository and host with GitHub Pages, Vercel, or Netlify..

 ---